 On this page

-New Zealand’s main goods exports to the UK include meat, wine, fruit, some machinery, eggs, honey and wool and were worth NZ$1.5 billion in 2020.
+New Zealand’s main goods exports to the UK include meat, wine, fruit, some machinery, eggs, honey and wool – a total of NZ$1.5 billion.

-The main goods imports from the UK include vehicles and parts, machinery, equipment, and pharmaceuticals and totalled NZ$1.7 billion in 2020.
+The main goods imports from the UK include vehicles and parts, machinery, equipment, and pharmaceuticals – a total of NZ$1.7 billion.

-There is also substantial services trade, worth NZ$2.8 billion in 2020.
+There is also substantial services trade, worth NZ$2.8 billion.
 New Zealand services exports to the UK are dominated by travel, transport and business services.

 - prohibitively high tariffs and restricted quota access for key meat and dairy exports